-Most children with LD and ADHD are social by nature and have appropriate interests in relationships and social activities.
-Nevertheless, they are more isolated than children who do not have disabilities.
+Many children with LD and ADHD are social by nature and have appropriate interests in relationships and social activities.
+Nevertheless, as a group, they are more isolated than children who do not have disabilities.
 Though less likely to participate in group activities, those who do are often described as bossy, rude, standoffish, impulsive, ill-mannered and disrespectful.

 Early Elementary Warnings

 Brad is in second grade.
-An aide helps him decipher his work in language arts and social studies.
+He works with an aide for language arts and social studies.
 He spends one period a day in the Resource Room.
 The reading groups in class are named after animals.
 Brad and another student are Snails.
 On the first day of school, all the students made name signs, which the teacher laminated and taped to their desks.
 Brad’s is creative and colorful, but it says, “Brab.”
-His mother is worried because her son comes home in a bad mood every day and won’t join Cub Scouts or any after-school athletic clubs.
+His mother is worried because her son comes home in a bad mood every day and won’t join any after-school activities.

 Though he is only seven years old, Brad’s social responses seem more appropriate than his teacher’s.
-He feels stupid in school because of the insensitive name of his reading group, the fact that classmates point to his name sign and giggle, and the daily recess ritual when children call him a “resource room dummy.”
+He feels stupid because of the insensitive name of his reading group, the fact that classmates point to his name sign and giggle, and during recess children call him a “resource room dummy.”
 Brad’s dyslexia has nothing to do with his IQ.
 He is smart enough to avoid his classmates in extracurricular activities.
 Although he would probably enjoy sports or Cub Scouts, Brad isolates himself for self-protection.

 Middle School Misfit